spacepluk/weechat-biditext/README.md

 printed.
 This way you can see messages written in RTL languages like Hebrew and Arab in the correct order.

+This is also allegedly the shortest weechat script that actually does something useful :)

 Dependencies
 ------------